aniketkumar7/Linked_List_in_C/README.md

  # Implementation of Linked List in C Language

-This repository contains the source code of Implementation of Simple Linked List in C Language.
+This repository contains the source code of Implementation of Linked List in C Language.